 Rheumatic fever is usually the result of an untreated streptococcal infection, such as strep throat.
 The use of penicillin to treat strep throat can prevent this disease.

-Rheumatic fever occurs most often in children between the ages of five and 15.
-It sometimes takes years for symptoms of valve disease to develop.
+It occurs most often in children between the ages of five and 15, and it can take years for symptoms of valve disease to develop.